ndierckx/NOVOPlasty/README.md

                        References from different genus haven't beeen tested yet.
 Variance detection   = If you select yes, you should also have a reference sequence (previous line).
 It will create a vcf file
-                       with all the variances compared to the give reference (yes/no) Heteroplasmy         = If yo uwant to detect heteroplasmy,first assemble the genome without this option.
+                       with all the variances compared to the give reference (yes/no) Heteroplasmy         = If you want to detect heteroplasmy,first assemble the genome without this option.
 Then give the resulting
                        sequence as a reference and as a seed input.
 And give the minimum minor allele frequency for this option
                        (0.01 will detect heteroplasmy of >1%)
 Chloroplast sequence = The path to the file that contains the chloroplast sequence (Only for mito_plant mode).